(image source fossilera.com)

 Perfumer Antoine Lie

 Daphne Guinness is probably one ingredient away from being a total soup, but as it stands, it’s about as full a perfume as you can make.
-When I wear it I have images of insects captured in plant resins that become preserved whole in amber.
+When I wear it I have images of insects preserved whole in amber.

 By the drydown, Daphne Guinness feels like an incense chypre, with a three-part patchouli/oud/labdanum combo in lieu of a classic moss/labdanum base.
 Oud is the overused, overstated perfume element of the last few years and due to its potent nature, it is usually at the heart of an accord.
 But using a moderate dose of oud along with patchouli and labdanum to resemble a chypre base seems like one of the more inventive uses of the material.